VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -datadog.maxInsertRequestSize size
-     The maximum size in bytes of a single DataDog POST request to /api/v1/series Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 67108864) -disableRerouting
+     The maximum size in bytes of a single DataDog POST request to /api/v1/series Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 67108864) -denyQueryTracing
+     Whether to disable the ability to trace queries.
+See https://docs.victoriametrics.com/#query-tracing -disableRerouting
      Whether to disable re-routing when some of vmstorage nodes accept incoming data at slower speed compared to other storage nodes.
 Disabled re-routing limits the ingestion rate by the slowest vmstorage node.
 On the other side, disabled re-routing minimizes the number of active time series in the cluster during rolling restarts and during spikes in series churn rate.
 See also -dropSamplesOnOverload (default true)
   -dropSamplesOnOverload